 Agatha considered the divorce a test for her friends.
 She dedicated her novel, THE MYSTERY OF THE BLUE TRAIN, to the Order of Faithful Dogs, her most loyal friends.
 Agatha met her next husband during one of her trips to the Middle East.
 On September 11, 1930, Agatha and the brilliant archaeologist, Max Mallowan, were married, and were almost inseparable for the rest of their lives.
 Her publishers would not allow her to adopt the name of Mallowan for professional purposes.

 Agatha was made a Dame of the British Empire in 1956.
 She made her final public appearance at the premiere of the movie based on her book, MURDER ON THE ORIENT EXPRESS.
 During WWII, she had written her final novel for her great detective, Hercule Poirot, and her elderly sleuth, Miss Jane Marple.
 She instructed that these were to be published at the end of her career.
 CURTAIN was published in 1975, and SLEEPING MURDER in 1976, the year Agatha died.
 She had a small funeral, at her request.
 And there, in Cholsey, Berkshire lies the greatest mystery writer of all time, her simple tombstone inscribed with words from Edmund Spenser's THE FAERIE QUEEN:

 Sleepe after toyle, port after stormy seas,

-Ease after warre, death after life, does greatly
+Ease after warre, death after life, does greatly please.

 Agatha Christie is most likely the greatest mystery writer alive.
 She created some of the most unlikely sleuths ever, constantly using their abilities in cases that has the readers baffled and turning the pages as quickly as they can read them.